Creating Assemblies

 1. Once you've set everything in your Assembly as you'd like, click Save.

-NOTE: The Assembly must have an Assembly Quantity (Step 4) in order to save.
+Note: The Assembly must have an Assembly Quantity (step 4) in order to save.

 1. If you would like to save this Assembly for future use in other estimates, right-click on the line item and select Add Selected Line Item To My UPC (if not linked already).
 The Assembly will then be available within the MyUPC or the main UPC.